A Parallel-in-Time Combination Method for Parabolic Problems: Introduction

 Overall, by combining the parallel-in-time method, the sparse grid combination method, and the domain decomposition method, we obtain a parallel solution method for parabolic problems \cref{pdgl} that allows three scales of nested parallelization, since both spatial and temporal dimensions are treated in parallel.
 This opens a way to efficiently use an extremely large number of cores.
 Moreover, the associated communication pattern for the different parallelization scales is characterized as follows: For spatial parallelization, communication is local to each subproblem, since only processes involved in the same subproblem need to exchange data.
 For the combination method, communication is global, but only on the subproblem scale, i.e.\ all subproblems have to communicate with each other, but not all processes of one subproblem have to communicate with all processes of another subproblem.
 Communication on the time scale is again local to each subproblem.
 The result is an extremely parallel solver with excellent speed-up and scale-up properties that is perfectly suited for modern large-scale massively parallel computing systems of the exascale age.
 It allows solving Fokker-Planck problems for several important practical applications, bypassing parallel stochastic methods with much inferior accuracy and parallelization properties.
+The communication patterns for the different parallelization scales are depicted in \cref{fig:communication_pattern} for exemplary subproblems of the combination method.

 The remainder of this paper is organized as follows: In \cref{sec:framework} we give the theoretical framework and the details of the building blocks of our new approach.
 In \cref{sec:pitct} we present the parallel-in-time combination method for two algorithmic variants, the multigrid reduction-in-time on the sparse grid and the multigrid reduction-in-time on the subproblems.
 In \cref{sec:numerical_experiments} we give the results of our parallelization experiments.
 We consider the heat equation, the chemical master equation, and certain exemplary stochastic differential equations.
 In \cref{sec:concluding_remarks} we give some concluding remarks.